Careers at the Chestnut School

 We’re looking for skilled folks who want a long-term career, would love to work with a small, dedicated team, and who are aligned with our core values.

-The Chestnut School of Herbal Medicine was founded by Juliet Blankespoor in the ᎠᎳᎫᏪᏘᏱ Tsalaguwetiyi (Eastern Band of the Cherokee Nation) territory, in what is currently known as Asheville, North Carolina, nestled in the botanically rich Southern Appalachian Mountains.
+Juliet Blankespoor founded the Chestnut School of Herbal Medicine in 2007 in the ᎠᎳᎫᏪᏘᏱ Tsalaguwetiyi (Eastern Band of the Cherokee Nation) territory, in what is currently known as Asheville, North Carolina, nestled in the botanically rich Southern Appalachian Mountains.

 Our passion for healing plants, herbal education, and medicinal gardening is at the heart of all our teachings.
-Our online courses include the Herbal Medicine Making Course, the Herbal Immersion Program, and the Foraging Course.
-We’ve had over 8,000 students from more than 50 countries enroll in our online herbal classes.
-Our team primarily works remotely but we foster connection with each other and our students through authentic communication and a warm and supportive culture.
+Our online courses include the Herbal Medicine Making Course, the Herbal Immersion Program, the Herbal Safety Course, and the Foraging Course.
+We’ve had over 10,000 students from more than 50 countries enroll in our online herbal classes.
+Our team works remotely, but we foster connection with each other and our students through authentic communication and a warm and supportive culture.
 We are actively looking for a diverse applicant pool.
-LGBTQIA+ individuals, Black, Indigenous, people of color, parents, people with different abilities, veterans, and folks who speak English as a second language are encouraged to apply.
 Chestnut School of Herbal Medicine is an equal opportunity employer.

 Who We Are

-The Chestnut School of Herbal Medicine is a woman-owned small business providing online education in the fields of herbal medicine, organic herb gardening, permaculture, wild foods, medicine making, and heart-centered business training.
+The Chestnut School of Herbal Medicine is a woman-owned small business that provides online education in the fields of herbal medicine, organic herb gardening, permaculture, wild foods, medicine making, and heart-centered business training.

 As a leading school in online herbal education, we serve thousands of students, primarily in the U.S., but about 10% of our students are international.
-Our team of seven mostly works remotely but a few folks work side-by-side with our Founder and Director, Juliet Blankespoor, in her home in Asheville, NC.
-The school is in a period of growth in anticipation of Juliet’s forthcoming book–we’re expanding our team and course offerings and considering the possibility of product development.
-We also create regular free content through our Herbal Holiday Guide, Handcrafted Herbalism Mini-Course, Instagram, Facebook, Blog Castanea, and Budding Herbalist Guide.
+Our team of five works remotely but stays in close communication.
+We create regular free content through various herbal guides, our Herb Gardening Mini-Course, Instagram, Facebook, Blog Castanea, and Budding Herbalist Guide.
 Feel free to check out our team and our instructors

 A large table and chairs in a green room.